 Card Payment Acceptance and Transaction Fees

-- Invest in payment acceptance, hardware, software, and service.
-Outlined below are the key products necessary to facilitate payments today.
+- Invest in payment acceptance, hardware, software, and service Outlined below are the key products necessary to facilitate payments today.

 - Payment Terminal

 - Point-of-Sale (POS) System

 - Virtual Terminals